Phone mast rents increase by 135%

 All businesses must ‘go digital’ by April 2026.
 To date only VAT-registered businesses have had to comply with the digitisation of tax administration but the new date means that sole traders, landlords and small businesses, including farmers, not reaching the VAT threshold must comply.

-Following an outbreak of bluetongue, initially notified in August, the restricted zone affecting all keepers of cattle, sheep, camelids and other ruminants has been extended from parts of East Anglia to the East Riding of Yorkshire, Kingston upon Hull, Lincolnshire, Cambridgeshire, Bedfordshire, Hertfordshire, Greater London, Surrey, East Sussex, West Sussex and part of Hampshire.
+Following an outbreak of bluetongue initially notified in August, the restricted zone affecting all keepers of cattle, sheep, camelids, and other ruminants has since been extended to cover 20 counties, including part of Warwickshire (as of November 1).
+The Animal Plant and Heath Agency interactive map showing the affected areas can be accessed here.
 As a matter of urgency, Defra is asking all farmers to check for signs of the virus and report any suspicions immediately.
 Free testing is available for animals being moved from, or being sold in, a high-risk county.

 The materials on this website are provided for general information purposes only, and do not provide definitive advice.
 They do not amount to legal or other professional advice and so you should not rely on any information contained on this website as if it were such advice.